Extreme Job: Deep Dive — Every Iconic Scene Explained ⚠️ Spoilers

 Scene 2: The Galbi Chicken Goes Viral

-Ma’s recipe becomes a sensation.
-Lines form outside.
-A food blog writes about it.
-Celebrities visit.
-The squad has to cook thousands of chickens a day — while also, in theory, conducting surveillance on a drug lord they can no longer actually watch because they are too busy frying chicken.
+Word about Ma’s recipe spreads rapidly.
+Customers line up.
+The restaurant becomes so busy that the detectives can barely keep up their surveillance — while also, in theory, conducting surveillance on a drug lord they can no longer actually watch because they are too busy frying chicken.

 Why it’s funny: The success is completely accidental.
 They never wanted to run a good restaurant.
 The better they do at their cover story, the worse they are at their actual job.
 The irony compounds and compounds.